Heartbreaking: What Life Is Like for Rabbits in Laboratories ?

 After they finish doing painful tests on me, I’ll probably be killed without ever getting to have a single moment of happiness.
 I don’t want to suffer anymore, and I don’t want to die—especially for something like soap, sunscreen, or shampoo.

-There’s no law that says these products need to be tested on animals like me, but lots of companies, like Johnson & Johnson, ChapStick, and Secret, still perform horrible tests on animals.
+There’s no law that says these products need to be tested on animals like me, but lots of companies, like Johnson & Johnson and Avon, still pay for painful tests on animals for their products.
 Chemical companies test on me, too.
 I wish the law would respect animals and make these painful and deadly tests illegal.

 So what’s the point of these tests?
 There isn’t one!
 There are plenty of other tests out there that don’t hurt animals—there is no reason to use animals in a test.
 One of them is a model of human skin, which is made from real human skin cells, so the results are more trustworthy.
 Animal tests usually can’t be applied to humans because animals and humans react to substances differently, which means the results of most animal tests aren’t reliable.